genesiscommunitysuccess/docs/docs/02_database/02_database-concepts/00_index.md

 id: database-concepts
 ---

-There are three types of operation you can perform on the database.
-This section gives you details about each type:
+This section provides you with details about the three types of operations that you can perform on the database.

 - [Read](/database/database-concepts/read/)
 - [Write](/database/database-concepts/write/)